 Where feasible, a consistent approach to technical reporting requirements should be developed by contracting parties, and their relevant domestic authorities.

-The Authority where necessary may verify the provided information and, if needed, require the ADS manufacturer to remedy any detected inconsistencies with the safety level declared before market introduction.
+The Authority where necessary may verify the provided information and, if needed, require the ADS manufacturer to remedy any detected conditions constituting an unreasonable risk to safety.

 Recommendations on areas outside the scope of WP.29/VMAD/SG3